You’ve come to the right place! It’s still DNR’s website, just more mobile-friendly and accessible.

 919 N. Township St., Sedro Woolley, WA 98284-9384

 DNR's Northwest Region stretches from the northern suburbs of Seattle to the Canadian border and includes Island, San Juan, Skagit, Snohomish, and Whatcom counties.
 This region of mountains, valleys, islands, and Puget Sound shorelines features Blanchard Mountain, Lake Whatcom, Walker Valley, Cypress Island, and the Sultan Basin landscapes.
 The region includes 387,000 acres of state trust lands managed for forestry, farming, and commercial uses, and the staff oversee forest practices and lead wildfire prevention and fighting efforts on 1 million acres of state and private forestland.
 Our Northwest Region also oversees more than 35,000 acres of natural areas that protect high-quality wildlife and plant habitat.
-Region staff also work with volunteers to provide visitors with more than 28 recreational sites and 118 miles of trails for hiking, horseback riding and ORV use in this area.
+Region staff also work with volunteers to provide visitors with more than 34 recreational sites and over 120 miles of trails for hiking, horseback riding and ORV use in this area.

 Aquatic Districts